 Development Team Service - pre planning application advice

-Designed for proposals that are more complex or propose more than 20 residential units or 2000+ sqm of commercial floorspace.
+Our Development Team Service is designed for proposals that are more complex or propose more than 20 residential units or 2000+ sqm of commercial floorspace.

 It involves one or more meetings with the process being project managed by a senior planning officer.
 It will involve in-depth research, consultation with statutory and non-statutory bodies and comprehensive advice put together by officers from different departments.